kernelconcepts/gpe/README.md

 iPaq, SimPad and other devices developers ported Linux to were the target platforms for GPE.
 Initially the project was hosted at handhelds.org and using Subversion for revision control.
 This platform is history as well as linuxtogo.org which was used later.
+Currently this project has no website anymore but there is an IRC channel *#gpe* at Libera Chat.

 GPE described itself like this on its project website:
 The GPE Palmtop Environment (GPE) is a collection of integrated software